-In fact, for years now I’ve tried to get a monthly massage because I found it was extremely beneficial in maintaining an IT Band that was happy, hips that were aligned and it simply reduced my overall stress levels which improved recovery.
+For years now I’ve gotten a monthly massage because I found it was extremely beneficial in maintaining an IT Band that was happy, hips that were aligned and it simply reduced my overall stress levels which improved recovery.
 Could an at home massage gun for runners give me some of those benefits??

 🤑Not interested in reading the whole post, then here’s a hot tip these AFFORDABLE massage guns are just as good (while still being high quality enough to last), if you decide one is necessary.